Runda Kumpulan Kecil: History

 The RKK was founded by young Salafi members of the Barisan Revolusi Nasional-Koordinasi (BRN-C) in 2000 that had received military training in Indonesia.
 Therefore, it is still considered by some analysts as an offshoot of the Pejuang Kemerdekaan Patani connected to the BRN-C, and not as an independent organisation.

-The RKK is based on well-trained, ruthless and effective commando-style groups, named 'small patrol units' (Runda Kumpulan Kecil) after the description of their month-long military training course.
+The RKK is based on well-trained, ruthless and effective commando style groups, named 'small patrol units' (Runda Kumpulan Kecil) after the description of their month-long military training course.
 Estimates range of 500 members.
-Captured members have confessed to the Thai authorities that they routinely flee to Malaysia after carrying out violent attacks in Yala, Pattani or Narathiwat Province.
-Although several RKK members have been arrested or killed by the Thai military in the past decade, it is very difficult for those involved in counter-insurgency to penetrate the structure of the group owing to its secrecy and great mobility.
+Captured members have confessed to the Thai authorities that they routinely flee to Malaysia after carrying out violent attacks in the provinces of Yala, Pattani, Narathiwat, or Songkhla.
+Although several RKK members have been arrested or killed by the Thai military or police in the past decade, it is very difficult for those involved in counterinsurgency to penetrate the structure of the group owing to its secrecy and great mobility.